Dehydration in Winter: Why It Happens and How to Prevent It

 Despite the cold weather, make a conscious effort to drink water regularly throughout the day.
 Carry a reusable water bottle with you to make it easier to stay hydrated.

-Pay attention to the color of your urine.
-If it is light yellow or pale straw in color, you are likely well-hydrated.
+Pay attention to the colour of your urine.
+If it is light yellow or pale straw in colour, you are likely well-hydrated.
 Dark yellow urine may indicate dehydration.

 Consume Hydrating Foods: